pdesolminihac/weather-app/README.md

 - A debounce function is used to avoid making too many requests to the API
 - A cache is used to store the weather forecast for a specific location for 10 minutes
 - The app is responsive and works well on mobile devices
+- There is a search bar to search for a specific location using the city meta data from https://www.weatherbit.io/api/meta as a source

 ## Project setup